docker-library/docs/ghost/content.md

 $ docker run -d --name some-ghost %%IMAGE%%
 ```

+Once it is up, you can navigate to `/admin` to create your user account.

 ## Custom port

 If you'd like to be able to access the instance from the host without the container's IP, standard port mappings can be used: